 #DryJanuary is a movement across New Hampshire, the US, and beyond that was created to encourage people to take a break and abstain from drinking alcohol throughout the month of January.
 The campaign originated with AlcoholChange.org. the Partnership has created a mini-kit of posts for partners to share if your organization wants to post their own content in addition to liking and sharing the other channels’ content.

-Feel free to save it and add your logo before posting, or just post to your branded channels as-is.
+Feel free to save images and add your logo before posting, or just post to your branded channels as-is.
 There is also suggested text to use, but feel free to use your own post messaging as well.
 (Right-click+Save As on each individual image to download.)
 Watch our explainer video on how to co-brand with The Partnership.

 Everybody has a reason for not wanting to overdo it when having fun.
 What’s your reason?
 Binge-Free 603 is a place for young adults to share their reasons for not wanting to go overboard when drinking.